Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-We call that a potential $\vp$ has a \textit{phase transition} at $q_{0}$ if the pressure map $q\mapsto P(q\vp)$ fails to be differentiable at $q_{0}$.
-It is well-known that the uniqueness of equilibrium states implies the differentiability of the pressure map; see \cite{Ruelle1978Diff}.
+We say that a potential $\varphi$ has a \textit{phase transition} at $q_{0}$ if the pressure map $q \mapsto P(q\varphi)$ fails to be differentiable at $q_{0}$.
+It is well known that the uniqueness of equilibrium states implies the differentiability of the pressure map; see \cite{Ruelle1978Diff}.